 Bulleit is a great and versatile bourbon that goes down well whatever you pair it with.
 Its huge distillery means the brand is able to produce a high quality bourbon at a low price point, making it one of the strongest offerings on the market.
 It’s made of a unique blend of rye, corn and barley malt with special strains of yeast and pure Kentucky limestone-filtered water.

 Ignore the “i” in this popular bourbon brand’s name because Bulleit is just pronounced as “bullet”.
 Tom Bulleit himself clarified this common question once and for all by saying his brand is pronounced “Just like the ammunition.”

-Bulleit’s original bourbon was designed to have a wide enough flavour profile to combine with plenty of foods and a huge range of mixers.
+Bulleit’s original bourbon was designed to have a wide enough flavor profile to combine with plenty of foods and a huge range of mixers.
 Bulleit’s rye whiskey was created after a large number of people questioned the lack of it.
 So, it’s fair to say that all Bulleit bourbons are enjoyable.

 Bulleit Rye is a great whiskey that offers plenty of complexity without a premium price tag.
-A popular choice with its russet colour and oaky aroma, this spirit has a 45% ABV and intense tasting notes.
+A popular choice with its russet color and oaky aroma, this spirit has a 45% ABV and intense tasting notes.
 It’s a tasty and smooth whiskey that never disappoints.

 Purists will tell you to drink Bulleit bourbon straight and the premium nature of the spirit means it’s definitely possible to do just that.
 Find it slightly too strong by itself?
-Add a few drops of water or combine with a simple mixer to enjoy all of this spirit’s flavours without diluting it too much.
+Add a few drops of water or combine with a simple mixer to enjoy all of this spirit’s flavors without diluting it too much.